lee-jia-yi/chat-app/README.md

-This is a Real-Time Online Chat Application, where users can join chatrooms and make conservations.
+Chat X Tgt is a Real-Time chat app, where anyone can create an account and chat away!

-React.js is used on the Frontend, while Node.js, Express.js and Socket.io is employed to build a robust server-side infrastructure.
-I explored the use of websockets in implementing bidirectional events between client and server, enabling seamless communication for instant mesage delivery and chat updates.
+React.js is used for the Frontend, while Node.js, Express.js, Socket.io and MongoDB are employed to build a robust server-side infrastructure.
+I explored the use of websockets in implementing bidirectional events between client and server, enabling seamless communication for instant mesage delivery and updates such as online activity and last seen statuses.

+More Features: Work In progress

 # Setting up: